IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The **SAML Token Option** enables integration of environments that use both, XUA compatible SAML access token and the OAuth authorization infrastructure.

 The **Token Introspection Option** uses the ITI-102 Token Introspection transaction to validate and obtain the claims associated with an access token.
 These are the same claims as described in [3.71.4.2.2 JSON Web Token Option](#371422-json-web-token-option).
-Introspection allows for custom token formats and re-evaluation of tokens after commission (enabling features like token revocation), at the cost of introspection calls to the authorization server.
+Introspection allows for custom token formats and re-evaluation of tokens after commission (enabling features like token revocation), at the cost of introspection calls to the Authorization Server.

 Table 34.2-1: IUA - Actors and Options